 Call Our Florida Workers’ Compensation Attorneys

 It's important to act fast after a workplace injury.
 If you have questions about your ability to file a claim or the statute of limitations that apply to your situation, call Kelleher Law at 833-546-3675 for a free claim evaluation.
 We take calls 24 hours a day, 7 days a week.
-Our experienced attorneys serve clients in Fort Myers, Naples, and the surrounding areas of Florida.
+Our experienced attorneys serve clients in Naples, Fort Myers, and Atlanta, GA, and the surrounding areas of Florida.